Ayush-Kaushik/pdf-merger/README.md

 a quick and easy tool that merges all these pdf files into single file.

-There are many options available online to merge PDF files but I do not trust any online "Free" source where I have to upload my sensitive PDF documents just to merge them.
+There are many options available online to merge PDF files but I do not trust any online "Free" source where I have to upload my sensitive PDF documents to another site just to merge them.
 Hence, the idea formed to build my own PDF Merger desktop application.

 ### What I learned from this project?
 - Re-enforced my Python syntactical skills and tried to follow OOP approach to have extensibility in mind